27 Holy Jim

-The cabins themselves are privately owned, but are located on Federal government land.
-They are off the grid & classified as personal property, and therefore do not qualify for standard real estate financing (a mortgage).
+The forestry cabins are privately owned and located on Federal government land.
+They are not on leased land.
+Cabin owners receive a 20 year special use permit from the Forestry Service.
+They are off the grid personal property, and do not qualify for financing

-It is a National Forest rule.
-You are not allowed have your primary residence in the National Forest.
-The forest cabins are for vacation and recreation.
-Cabin owners are required to have a primary residence elsewhere in order to qualify for the forest permit.
+The forest cabins are for recreational use only.
+Cabin owners are required to have a primary residence elsewhere in order to qualify for the special use permit.

 •How long is the permit and what is the fee?The permits are in effect for 20 years.
-The fees are very low cost.
+The annual fee is around $1000-2000 per year

-Many were originally built between 1930's-1940s and many have been rebuilt
+Many were originally built between 1920's-1940s and many have been rebuilt

 •Is there a lease on the land?

-No. You have to have a National Forest special usage permit.
+No. Cabin owners receive a special use permit.
 The permit is renewed every 20 years.
 The land belongs to the Federal government, not the cabin owner.

-•Could the Federal Government ask me to remove my cabin since it is on Federal land?
+•Could the Federal Government ask me to remove the cabin since it is on Federal land?

 •Do the cabins have a garage?
 Can I add a garage ?

-Most do not but there may be a few that have a garage type of carport like structure.
+Most do not.
 You are not allowed to add a garage

-•Am I allowed to fence my cabin ?
+•Can I build a fence around my cabin ?

 •Can I repaint my cabin using a color of my choice?

-No. Any exterior improvements or changes must be approved by the forest service.
+Maybe.
+All exterior changes must be approved by the forest service.

-•Could I live at the cabin and commute everyday?
+•Could I live at the cabin and commute to my office daily ?

-•What about cell phone service?
+•What about cell service?
 Internet?
 Cable ?
-TV ?
+Satellite?

 For more information, contact